SITE MENU

 (just on the northern outskirts of Oban)

-You can climb a small, but steep hill to reach these ruins (no entrance fee), however do take extreme care, as it's not very safe.
-The castle has an excellent view overlooking the northern entrance of Oban harbour.
+The castle ruins dominate the skyline overlooking the northern entrance to Oban harbour.
 This was the seat of the MacDougalls, the Lords of Lorne, who once owned a third of Scotland.

 This image is copyright Colin Palmer stock photo library (prints and posters available for purchase).